puar-playground/AsMac/README.md

 # AsMac
-AsMac is a machine learning model for pairwise comparison between rRNA sequences..<br />
+AsMac is a machine learning model for pairwise comparison between rRNA sequences.<br />
-The algorithm demo is written in `Python 3.7`, model constructed by `torch 1.6.0`.
-Demo code of AsMac Algorithm.
+The algorithm demo is written in `Python 3.7`.
 This instruction is for Linux/MacOS.

 ## 1. Installation
-If a python environment for `Python 3.7` or later version has not been setup yet, please follow these steps to create a virtual environment.<br />
+If a python environment for `Python 3.7` or later version has not been set up yet, please follow these steps to create a virtual environment.<br />
 Install and create a virtual environment for python3
 ```
 sudo pip3 install virtualenv